 Since all raw feed components must be considered as a potential source of Salmonella, process control and decontamination steps are essential to avoid spread of contaminated feed to production animals (Sauli et al. 2005).
 Diverse process steps aimed at reducing or eliminating a contamination with Salmonella in feed are available, namely: implementation of heat treatment; use of organic acids; other chemical preservatives (Sauli et al. 2005).
-Most European countries run some kind of routine testing of raw materials, during the production process or in the final product, and some countries, including Denmark and Norway, has implemented a mandatory program for the control of Salmonella in pig feed production.
-In these two countries, feed for pigs must be heat-treated (Anonymous 2002b, Nielsen et al. 1997).
+Most European countries run some kind of routine testing of raw materials, during the production process or in the final product, and some countries, including Denmark and Norway, has implemented a mandatory program for the control of Salmonella in feed production.
 Moist heat can effectively decontaminate feed materials, as well as compound feed as long as sufficiently high temperatures and treatment times are used.
 Where Good Hygiene Practices/Good Management Practices (GHP/GMP) are in place, the risk of recontamination is minimized.
 Comparative studies suggest that heat treatment processes used to successfully control Salmonella contamination will also be effective for other non spore forming food-borne pathogens (EFSA 2008c).
 Although heat treatment is generally recognized as the most effective decontamination method, in some circumstances (e.g. pelleted feed for layers) this may not be appropriate.
 In such cases, chemical treatment of feed may offer an alternative means of protection.
 Treatment of feed ingredients or compound feed with blends of organic acids, or with formaldehyde products at suitable concentrations, can be effective in reducing contamination by Salmonella spp. and other organisms.
 Furthermore, chemical treatment has a residual protective effect in feed, which helps reduce recontamination and also helps reduce contamination of milling and feeding equipment and the general environment.